partigabor/aromatica-old/content/items/lemongrass.md

 bibFile = "static/files/bibliography.json"
 +++

->The root of Cymbopogon citratus
+>The root of Cymbopogon citratus.

 LEMONGRASS (*Cymbopogon citratus* (DC.)
 Stapf) is a(n) culinary and medicinal herb from the *Poaceae* family,[^powo] originating in the region(s) of Maritime Southeast Asia; cultigen.
 It is valued for its leaf.